-- Whistleblower and retaliation claims should be reported to the designated auditor or, in the event that they are named in the complaint and/or unavailable, the Executive Director.
-Reports must be made in writing. - Upon receiving such a report, the auditor or their designee will consult with others (such as the Board of Trustees or outside counsel) to determine whether the claim falls under the whistleblower policy and, if so, how to proceed.
-Employment-related concerns, including but not limited to harassment, discrimination, bullying, and other such workrelated complaints are not covered by this policy (see 2.7 Non-Discrimination and AntiHarassment Policy and 6.7 Grievance Policy). - After a written report is received by the auditor and determined to be covered by this policy, a written acknowledgement may be sent to the complainant including a timeline for review, investigation, and resolution. - The auditor or their designee may meet with the complainant, respondent, and/or other witnesses as part of the investigation.
+- Whistleblower and retaliation claims should be reported to the designated auditor or, if they are unable or unavailable to serve, the alternate auditor.
+Claims must be submitted in writing.
+A designated Whistleblower Reporting Form is attached to this policy for convenience, but use of this form is not required for a claim to be made. - Upon receiving such a report, the auditor or their designee will consult with others (such as the Board of Trustees or outside counsel) to determine whether the claim falls under the whistleblower policy and, if so, how to proceed.
+Employment-related concerns, including but not limited to harassment, discrimination, bullying, and other such work-related complaints are not covered by these whistleblowing protections and should follow the reporting procedure for non-discrimination and anti-harassment and the Library's grievance policy. - After a written report is received by the auditor and determined to be covered by this policy, a written acknowledgement may be sent to the complainant including a timeline for review, investigation, and resolution. - The auditor or their designee may meet with the complainant, the subject(s) of the investigation, and/or other witnesses as part of the investigation.
 The auditor or their designee has the authority to conduct multiple interviews, if needed.
 The auditor or their designee may also request written statements and/or other documentation that may be pertinent to the resolution of the complaint. - If it is determined that the conduct that is the subject of the complaint involves fraud, illegal, and/or egregious conduct, the auditor or their designee has the authority to conduct the investigation in a more formal manner.
-This may include a report to law enforcement agencies. - Upon completion of the investigation, the complainant and respondent will be notified in writing that the investigation is complete and what the determination is.
+This may include a report to law enforcement agencies. - Upon completion of the investigation, the complainant and the subject(s) of the investigation will be notified in writing that the investigation is complete and what the determination is.
 If the auditor or their designee determines this policy has been violated, the Board of Trustees will be notified.
 Remedies and discipline for policy violations will be in accordance with applicable law.